iamharryliu/vigilant-broccoli/projects/nx-workspace/apps/ui/cloud-8-skate-angular/src/assets/site-content/faq.md

 ## Where can I find the cool music you guys listen to? 🔥🔥

-You can find that heat on our [playlists page](https://cloud8skate.com/playlists)! 👀
+You can find that heat on our [music playlists page](https://cloud8skate.com/playlists)! 👀